DataGuedes/DataGuedes/README.md

 # About

-Passionate about technology, data, games and space, always looking to evolve as a person and professional.
+Passionate about technology, dos, games and space.
+I always try to evolve as a person and a professional.
 </br></br>

 # My skills